drupal-deconstructed/drupal-7-deconstructed/05-form.md

 The [`drupal_process_form()`](https://api.drupal.org/api/drupal/includes%21form.inc/function/drupal_process_form/7) function is really the heart of the form API.
 This is where the form gets assembled, validated, and submitted.

-Let's take each of those 3 phases one by one.
+For this section, we're only interested in displaying the form, so we'll get to validation and submission later.

-### Build the form elements
+#### Build the form elements

 Yes, I know this is confusing, because we've already "built" the form by calling its form builder function to grab the form array.
 What's happening here is different.
 The `drupal_process_form()` function calls [`form_builder()`](https://api.drupal.org/api/drupal/includes%21form.inc/function/form_builder/7).
 This recursive function cycles through the form tree from top to bottom, and for each element, does the following: